Conservation at Sutton House

-Sutton House is the oldest house in East London, so we have a team of conservation assistants and volunteers who work hard to look after the house and its collection.
+Sutton House is the oldest house in East London, so our Conservation team, with the help of dedicated volunteers, work hard to look after it and its collection of furniture and objects.

-Relative humidity is the amount of moisture in the air, and if doesn’t remain stable then objects can shrink or crack.
-That’s why we routinely measure RH levels and use a dehumidifier to control the RH in the cellar which is very damp.
+Relative humidity (RH) is the amount of moisture in the air and if doesn’t remain stable then objects can shrink or crack.
+All old houses are very damp, especially in the basements, that’s why we routinely measure RH levels and use a dehumidifier and a fan to keep the environment in our cellar under control.

 We hoover the floors and dust the flat surfaces every day, but then in January we carry out the Winter Clean and ‘put the house to bed’.
 During the whole month, we are closed to the public but we are very busy cleaning each room from top to bottom, including every single object!

 We have to do it extremely carefully and using specific techniques and equipment, such as brushes made of pony or hog’s hair to remove dust from the smallest of crevices, and wax to nourish and protect our wooden furniture and floors.
 At the same time, we also make sure to check the condition of everything so we can monitor any changes and keep our records up to date.

 Every penny you spend at Sutton House goes towards supporting our conservation work.
 You can also participate in our Special Places Raffle and Winter Raffle to support specific conservation projects that we do each year.